 Eye drops may be required to enlarge your pupil (black part of the eye) and these take about 20-30 minutes to take effect.
 These drops blur your vision for between 6-8 hours, although sometimes the effects may last longer.
-We advise that you do not drive yourself to the appointment and do not drive until your vision has returned to normal.
+We advise that you do not drive yourself to the appointment and do not drive until your vision has returned to normal for your safety and the safety of the public.